shipgirlproject/Shoukaku/README.md

 npm i Deivu/Shoukaku
 ```

+### Changelogs
+You can view it on [CHANGELOGS.MD](https://github.com/Deivu/Shoukaku/blob/master/CHANGELOGS.MD) file in this repository.

 ### Support Server
 If you need help on using this, Join Here [ShipGirls Community](https://discordapp.com/invite/FVqbtGu) and `ask at #support`.